Snæfellsnes Peninsula and Vatnshellir Lava Cave

 8:30 AM – REYKJAVÍK

-Pick up between 8:00 – 8:30 AM, at your accommodation, or meet us at bus stop number 8, next to Hallgrímskirkja church.
+Pick up between 8:00 – 8:30 AM, at your accommodation.
 Wait for the Travelling Iceland vehicle.

 Arnarstapi is a small fishing village on the southern side of Snæfellsnes Peninsula.
 It is known for its sculpture of Bárðr, who was a half human and half ogre.
 His mother was human, but his father was half giant and half troll.
 Bárðr, his wife and his daughters emigrated to Iceland and came to shore in Djúpalón.
 Bárðr and his family lived in the area and the legend says that after losing his daughter, he gave away his land and vanished into the Snæfellsjökull ice cap.
 He became the “guardian spirit” of the Snæfellsnes area and was worshipped by the locals in many years to come.